obidose/obidose-paperless-ngx-bulletproof/README.md

 ## Quick start

 The installer pulls code from the `main` branch by default.
-Set `BP_BRANCH` to a branch name or commit SHA to test other versions.
+Provide a branch name or commit SHA with the `--branch` flag (or `BP_BRANCH` environment variable) to test other versions.
 The installer uses this value for the repository tarball and any preset files, so everything comes from the same branch.

 ```bash
 curl -fsSL https://raw.githubusercontent.com/obidose/obidose-paperless-ngx-bulletproof/main/install.py | sudo python3 -